Sport in Belfast: Football

 Intermediate-level clubs Queen's University, Newington Youth and Sport & Leisure Swifts compete in the NIFL Premier Intermediate League.
 Albert Foundry F.C., Bloomfield F.C., Colin Valley, Crumlin Star F.C., Dunmurry Rec., Dunmurry Young Men F.C., East Belfast F.C., Grove United F.C., Immaculata F.C., Iveagh United, Malachians F.C., Orangefield Old Boys, Rosario Youth Club F.C., St Luke's, St Patrick's Young Men F.C., Shankill United F.C., Short Brothers F.C., Sirocco Works F.C. and Suffolk compete in the Northern Amateur Football League and Brantwood, Donegal Celtic and St James Swifts in the Ballymena & Provincial League.

+Notable defunct clubs include Belfast Celtic F.C., one of the most successful teams in Ireland until it withdrew permanently from the Irish League in 1949.
+The club was refounded in 2019 when Sport & Leisure Swifts F.C. rebranded.

 Gaelic football and hurling

-Gaelic football is the most popular spectator sport in the island of Ireland.
+Gaelic football is one of the most popular spectator sports in the island of Ireland.
 Casement Park, in West Belfast has a capacity of 32,000 which makes it the second largest Gaelic Athletic Association ground in Ulster.
 It was named after Sir Roger Casement, one of the revolutionaries of the 1916 Easter Rising.
 Home to Antrim GAA, Casement was regularly host to finals in the Ulster Hurling Championship, which Antrim dominated before it was suspended.
 Football finals, traditionally have been played in Clones, County Monaghan.

 Queen's University and the University of Ulster, Jordanstown compete in the Sigerson Cup.
 This is the top division championship of university Gaelic football in Ireland.
 They also compete in the Fitzgibbon Cup, which is the Hurling university championship equivalent.

 Rugby Union

-1999 Heineken Cup champions Ulster Rugby play at Ravenhill Stadium in South Belfast.
+1999 European champions Ulster, play at Ravenhill Stadium in South Belfast.
 The All-Ireland League is the national league for the 50 senior rugby union clubs in Ireland.
 There are three Belfast clubs in the league: Malone and Queen's University (Division 2A) and Belfast Harlequins (Division 2B).
 The Ulster Senior League and the Ulster Senior Cup are also competitions entered by senior rugby clubs in Ulster.

 There are seven junior clubs in Belfast: Belfast Met, CIYMS, Civil Service, Cooke, Grosvenor, Instonians and PSNI; and six schools play rugby: Campbell College, Belfast Royal Academy, Grosvenor Grammar School, Methodist College Belfast, Royal Belfast Academical Institution and Wellington College.